Iowa and Nebraska

 Existing Service

-Today, the once-a-day in each direction California Zephyr serves a number of stations in the southern portions of the states.
+The once-a-day in each direction California Zephyr serves a number of stations along US-34.
 And the Southwest Chief serves Fort Madison.

-Iowa and Nebraska should work with Congress to add at least one or two daily roundtrips along these routes.
+Iowa should work with Congress to add at least one or two daily roundtrips along these routes.

 Passengers boarding an Amtrak train at Creston IA, incouding an Amish family.